-In this publication, it was possible to bring out only some results of the seventh survey on incomes and living conditions in the CR - Living conditions 2011.
-The data collected in the survey makes possible to publish various other breakdowns that are not included in this output.
-For further information contact Information Services - tel. +420 274 052 304 or e-mail address infoservis@czso.cz.
+In this publication, it was possible to bring out only some results of the seventh survey on incomes and living conditions in the CR - Living conditions 2012.
+The data collected in the survey makes it possible to publish various other breakdowns that are not included in this output.
+For further information contact Information Services (+420 274 052 304 or infoservis@czso.cz).